thane98/Exalt/README.md

 }
 ```

-While the decompiler used array syntax for simplicity, there are other ways to define variables.
+While the com.thane98.decompiler used array syntax for simplicity, there are other ways to define variables.
 For example, you can use the "let" syntax to create an alias for an index:

 ```
 func example() {